 JGME has some software projects under development.
 This include the following software projects:

 - Pre- and Post-Processor for other software that provide an interface file included with the license.

 - Ship hull form geometry, hydrostatics and stability software.

 Development of software for subsea engineering design and analysis when considering subsea pipeline design, is to a large extent based on the offshore industry regulations,

 While spreadsheets might be useful for simple calculations, they have their limitations when it comes to advanced engineering mathematics.

 Spreadsheet-based calculations can result in hours spent on idle tasks, poor communication among team members, and critical errors that can be neither traced nor audited.

-This subsea engineering software is a collection of programs modules, processes and information that allows users to calculate and depict multifaceted
+This subsea engineering software is a collection of program modules, processes and information that allow users to calculate and depict multifaceted

 engineering problems and to save calculations for future use.
 The user can calculate values for dozens of variables, including mechanical design for different purposes and fluid flow,

 The application is developed in .NET C# language with MS Visual Studio Technology that provides a powerful graphical user interface well integrated in windows environment.